Skyl3lazer/bitburnerscripts/README.md

 	//How many chained hwhw will be placed on each concurrent server at most.
 	//If this number is large, you'll basically only hack the most efficient server constantly var maxBatchSize = 99;

+	//The prefix for your custom purchased servers var namedServerPrefix = "pserv";